mui/toolpad/docs/data/toolpad/components/datepicker/datepicker.md

 ### name

-This is needed when a datepicker is part of a form.
-Check the video below to see how it is used.
+A name is needed when a textfield is part of a form component.
+It is used to show validation errors.

 ## Appearance